necdetsanli/EyeRest/README.md

       - Uses a configurable interval in Release builds (default 20 minutes, shorter in Debug for testing).
       - Runs callbacks on a ThreadPool thread and marshals UI work back to the UI thread via a small helper `Control`.
       - On each tick, attempts to show a **toast notification**, falling back to a tray balloon tip if necessary.
+    - On startup, loads persisted settings (if enabled) from an **INI file** and applies them to the current session.
+    - When auto-start is enabled, sets/clears a `HKCU\Software\Microsoft\Windows\CurrentVersion\Run` entry so that EyeRest can start with Windows.

 - **Options dialog**
   - `Options` form:
     - Binds to an in-memory `ShowMessage` flag to control whether reminders are active.
-    - Provides a numeric input to set the **reminder interval in minutes** for the current session.
+    - Provides a numeric input to set the **reminder interval in minutes**.
     - Includes an option to **use left-click on the tray icon to toggle reminders**.
+    - Includes **“Remember my settings for future sessions”** and **“Start automatically with Windows”** checkboxes.
     - Reads current values on `Shown` and applies changes on `FormClosing` when the user clicks **OK**.
+    - When “Remember my settings for future sessions” is enabled, uses an INI-based helper to persist:
+      - Reminder on/off
+      - Reminder interval
+      - Left-click toggle preference
+      - Auto-start preference
-    - Intentional design: all settings are **per session only** and are not persisted across application restarts.
+    - By default, persistence is off; settings remain **per session only** unless the user explicitly opts in.

 - **About dialog**
   - `AboutForm`: